15 Essential Questions to Ask Before Buying Car Insurance

 3. Do I Need Uninsured/Underinsured Motorist Coverage?

-Approximately 1 in 4 U.S. drivers is either uninsured or underinsured.
+According to the Insurance Research Council's 2025 study, 15.4% of U.S. drivers were uninsured as of 2023 — and a combined 33.4% of drivers are either uninsured or underinsured.
 If one of them hits you, their policy won't pay your bills — but yours will if you have UM/UIM coverage.
 Some states mandate it; others make it optional.
 Always ask if it's included and at what limits.

 Pincher's Pro Tip

 Don't skip UM/UIM coverage.
-It typically adds only $50–$100/year to your premium but can save you tens of thousands of dollars if you're hit by an uninsured driver.
+It typically adds only $50–$100/year to your premium but can save you tens of thousands of dollars if you're hit by an uninsured driver — which happens to 1 in 7 drivers nationwide.

 Trusted by Thousands